QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 * waits until inventory falls below some value $s$
 * and then restocks with a bulk order of $S$ units (or, in some models, restocks up to level $S$).

-We will be interested in the stationary distribution of the model, which can be thought of as a steady state cross-sectional distribution of inventory levels across a large number of firms, all of which have the same dynamics.
+We will be interested in the distribution of the associated Markov process, which can be thought of as cross-sectional distributions of inventory levels across a large number of firms, all of which

+1. evolve independently and
+1. have the same dynamics.

-We studied this distribution in a [separate lecture](https://python.quantecon.org/inventory_dynamics.html), using Numba.
+Note that we also studied this model in a [separate lecture](https://python.quantecon.org/inventory_dynamics.html), using Numba.

 Here we study the same problem using JAX.